DragonSenses/Algorithms/LeetCode/206-reverse-linked-list/problem.md

 - **Fixed Variable Usage**: A few pointers (e.g. `reversedHead`, `head`) are used per recursive frame and consume constant space.
 - **No Extra Data Structures**: The list is modified in-place; no array or auxiliary container is used.
 - **Linear-Space Usage**: While variable usage is constant, the **recursive call stack grows linearly** with the size of the list being reversed.

+# Iterative Approach

+## **Intuition**
+The iterative technique reverses a singly linked list in-place by moving through the nodes one by one and adjusting their `next` pointers.
+Instead of relying on the call stack like recursion, it uses explicit pointer variables to track the current position and build the reversed list step-by-step.
+Think of it as repeatedly "cutting off" the head node and placing it in front of a new reversed chain that grows forward.
+As we traverse, each node's link direction is flipped to point to the already-processed portion of the list.